-As required by law, the Investment Officers shall submit a written investment report, prepared in accordance with GAAPthe Act, signed by each Investment Officer of the City within a reasonable time after the end of each fiscal quarter to the City Council detailing the investment position for the previous quarter.
-Monthly market values will be obtained from the City's financial investment advisor, or other source believed to be reliable, in order to monitor the portfolio's position.
+As required by law, the Investment Officers shall submit a written investment report, prepared in accordance with the Act, signed by each Investment Officer of the City within a reasonable time after the end of each fiscal quarter to the City Council detailing the investment position for the previous quarter.
+Monthly market values will be obtained from the City's investment advisor, or other source believed to be reliable, in order to monitor the portfolio's position.
+"Weighted Average Yield to Maturity" shall be the standard for calculating portfolio rate of return.